Hydroxy Acids: What They Do and Which Ones Are Right for You

 The Hydroxy Acid Alphabet

-Let’s start with the basics.
-Hydroxy acids fit into two categories: Alpha hydroxy acids (AHAs) and beta hydroxy acid (BHA).
-Both groups of acids are naturally derived from various foods (e.g., sour milk, sugarcane) and plant-based sources (e.g., willow bark).
+Hydroxy acids fit into three categories: Alpha hydroxy acids (AHAs), beta hydroxy acids (BHA) and polyhydroxy acids (PHAs).
+All three groups of acids are derived from various natural sources, such as sugarcane, fruit and willow bark.
 They also work similarly, but each one produces slightly varied results.
 The main difference?
-AHAs are water-soluble (dissolves in water) and BHA is lipid or oil-soluble, which makes BHA more effective on oily skin.
+BHA is lipid- or oil-soluble, which makes BHA more effective on oily skin.

 Alpha Hydroxy Acids

-In a nutshell: This naturally occurring sugarcane-derived AHA has long been considered by many professionals to be the best-performing AHA.
+In a nutshell: This naturally occurring sugarcane-derived AHA has long been considered by many professionals to be the best performing acid.
 As the smallest hydroxyl acid molecule, glycolic acid can penetrate the skin the deepest and the fastest.

 Why it works: Like all AHAs, glycolic acid exfoliates the skin by dissolving the cellular glue and exfoliating superficial, dead skin cells.
 Because glycolic penetrates the deepest—and some studies suggest all the way into the dermis—it has been shown to be the most effective at stimulating collagen production, thus better promoting deeper wrinkle reduction.